 3. Select objects by clicking on the map An object can also be selected by clicking the mouse on the map within or near an object (Figure 14).
 Enabling the corresponding “Basic layer” (Figure 11) helps locating objects.
 The first object selected determines the type of objects that can be added to the selection.

-Any object defined in the can be selected even if not visible.
+Any object defined in the case can be selected even if not visible.
 If the first object selected is a building for example additional buildings can be selected and deselected by holding down the CTRL key while clicking on or near a building object.
 Clicking away from any of the objects resets the selection.

 Right click on the map or on selected objects A right click on the map or on a selected object shows a popup menu (Figure 15).
 The “Deselect objects” option is always available and will clear any previous selection.
 The “Properties” option is only available when the click was on one or more selected objects.